 - Supply and usage rates for the plan, as well as solar feed-in-tariff

-- Other plan details such as benefit period, additional fees, type of rates (fixed or variable), GreenPower or carbon-neutral options, and billing and payment options available
+- Other plan details such as benefit periods, additional fees, type of rates (fixed or variable), GreenPower or carbon-neutral options, and billing and payment options

 In the table below you can see all the plans cheaper than the energy reference price in your state: